 Since the 1970s I’ve been fascinated by Rudolf Steiner’s work.
 First, through the biodynamic farms and businesses I worked with in my native country the Netherlands and later, more closely, by sending our kids to the Lexington and Great Barrington Waldorf schools after we emigrated to the US.
 The three-fold society put forth by Steiner is a fascinating concept that could become the building blocks of a world where the three realms of education (cultural), business (economic), and politics (legal) can enhance and support each other, leading to a more just and peaceful society.
 As a grandfather of two OVWS students, I hope my work on the Board of Trustees will contribute to the realization of that vision.

-I am the mother of a current seventh grader and a Child’s Garden alum (now in high school).
+I am the mother of a current eighth grader and a Child’s Garden alum (now in high school).
 As a lifelong educator, I have taught many subjects and levels in public and private schools and worked with schools as a consultant and administrator.
 For the past 10 years, my husband Kevin and I have also run a small livestock farm in East Montpelier.
 I am glad to bring my experience, skills and love for good schools to my service as a Trustee of Orchard Valley.